PierreChouteau/DeepLearningWithAudio/03_nsynth_and_gansynth/gansynth/training/azure_training.md

-# Training GANSynth in AzureVM
+# Training GANSynth on AzureVM

 This guide is based on the DLWA script that aims to simplify usage of the models studied in the DeepLearningWithAudio course.
 For more information on how to use it, and on the organization of the directory, please take a look [here](../../../utilities/dlwa).